SolidBlock-cn/mishanguc/UpdateLog-en.md

 Updated the following content:

 - Invisible glowing signs.
-- For Minecraft version Minecraft 1.17 and above, you can set text outlines.
+- For Minecraft 1.17 and above, you can set text outlines.
 - Improved sign edit screen.
 You can adjust the order of lines and cancel the edit.
 - Adjusted the logic of rearranging texts.
 Now each line keeps a margin above and below, the size of which equals to 1/8 of the line.
 - Magma creams can be used to quickly rearrange texts.